 If you’re wondering if this means your baby should just stay indoors, the answer is no!
 Young babies just need a little extra help staying cozy and this is where the best winter gear comes in to play.
-Good snowsuits paired with light layers, head coverings, gloves, and booties are enough to keep your baby warm on a winter walk or while you chase their older siblings through the snow.
+Good snowsuits paired with winter baby gear like light layers, head coverings, gloves, and booties are enough to keep your baby warm on a winter walk or while you chase their older siblings through the snow.

 Safely Bundling Up Your Babe